d3b4g/leonids/_posts/chainsaw.md

 ```

 ###### Priviledge Escalation
-During enumeration i noticed few interesting files in bobbys home.
+During the enumeration for root i noticed few interesting files in bobbys home.
 In addition to user.txt, there are two folders in bobby’s homedir:
 ```python

 bobby@chainsaw:~$ ls
 projects  resources  user.txt
 bobby@chainsaw:~$
 ```
-resources folder contains documentation related to IPFS:
+Resources folder contains documentation related to IPFS:

 ```python